 - Add flour and stir.
 Cook for 3 minutes.

-- Add water, bouillon, green onion, and parsley.
-Simmer for 15 minutes.
+- Add water, bouillon, bay leaf, green onion, and parsley.
+Simmer for 30 minutes stirring occasionally.

-- Serve over rice and with a fresh loaf of french bread.
+- Serve over rice and with a fresh loaf or french bread.